WildCodeSchool-2023-09/JS-RemoteFR-SACOD-P2-Red-Force/README.md

 ### 📄 About :

-Triviality games is a prototype web site using data from the api TriviaDB in order to challenge yourself and your knowledge through a game inspired by the famous Trivial Pursuit.
-The web site and game are currently in french.
-You can chose between 2 game mode; by choosing a specific category or by playing a random game which will mix questions from all of the available categories.
-You can go through 3 different difficulties; easy, medium, hard; each one of them with its own score system, score that you'll be able to keep in your browser.
+Triviality Games is a website that utilizes data from the TriviaDB API to offer an engaging challenge for testing your knowledge, inspired by the renowned Trivial Pursuit.
+Currently available in French, the website provides two game modes: selecting a specific category or playing a random game that combines questions from all available categories.
+Players can choose from three difficulty levels: easy, medium, and hard, each with its unique scoring system.
+Scores can be stored in the browser, enabling users to track their progress over time

 <br>
 <br>